Analytic approximation of plurisubharmonic singularities: Abstract

 \section{Abstract}

-We study classes of singularities of plurisubharmonic functions that can be approximated by analytic singularities with control over the residual Monge-Amp\`ere masses.
-They are characterized in terms of Demailly's approximations, graded families of ideals of analytic functions and the corresponding asymptotic multiplier ideals, as well as in terms of relative types.
-The types relative to such singularities are represented as lower envelopes of weighted divisorial valuations and certain disk functionals.
-Finally, for functions with asymptotically analytic singularities we prove a Minkowski's type inequality for the residual Monge-Amp\`ere masses and a plurisubharmonic variant of Mus\c{t}at\v{a}'s summation formula for multiplier ideals.
+We study several classes of isolated singularities of plurisubharmonic functions that can be approximated by analytic singularities with control over their residual Monge--Amp\`ere masses.
+They are characterized in terms of Green functions for Demailly's approximations, relative types, and valuations.
+Furthermore, the classes are shown to appear when studying graded families of ideals of analytic functions and the corresponding asymptotic multiplier ideals.

 {\sl Subject classification}: 32U05, 32U25, 32U35, 14B05